mmcgrana/clj-stacktrace/README.md

     (parse-exception e)))
 ```

-If you use Leiningen, you can install clj-stacktrace on a per-user basis:
+If you use Leiningen, you can install clj-stacktrace on a user-level basis:

     $ lein plugin install clj-stacktrace 0.2.4